FreeCAD/FreeCAD-documentation/wiki/PartDesign_AdditivePipe.md

 1. Create two separate sketches;
     -   one for the path, e.g two lines connected by a curve as in the image above,
     -   one for the cross-section shape, e.g. a circle as the first shape in the image above.
+Instead of a sketch also the face of a 3D object can be used. (<small>(v0.20)</small> )
 2.  **Arrange** the two shapes in 3D correctly.
 It is recommended to place the origin of the cross-section onto the line of the path.
 The two sketches should in most cases be **orthogonal**.
 This can be done with the \'Map Mode\' function (make both sketches visible with **Space**.
 Select the cross-section sketch.
 Select Properties/DataTab/MapMode.
 Click the appearing **...** button at the right side.
 In the Attachment Dialog select a vertex of the path sketch and select the correct mode to get the two sketches aligned correctly).
 3. Press the **<img src="images/PartDesign_AdditivePipe.svg" width=24px> [Additive pipe](PartDesign_AdditivePipe.md)** button.
-4. In the **Select feature** dialog, select a sketch to be used cross-section and click **OK**.
+4. In the **Select feature** dialog select a sketch to be used cross-section and click **OK**.
-    -   Alternatively, the cross-section sketch can be selected prior to pressing the Additive pipe button.
+    -   Alternatively, a sketch or a face of a 3D object (<small>(v0.20)</small> ) can be selected prior to pressing the Additive pipe button.
 In that case you will not get a \"Select feature\' dialog.
 5. In the **Pipe parameters** under **Path to sweep along**, press the **Object** button.
 6. Select the sketch to be used as path in the 3D view.
 In this case the whole sketch will be used as path.
     -   Alternatively, single edges of the sketch can be selected by pressing **Add Edge** and selecting edges in the 3D view.
 Note that you must press the **Add Edge** for each edge again.
 You must select a continous line with no branches.